 Tucked away in the upper headwaters of the scenic Georges River in Liberty sits an idyllic island hideaway on Stevens Pond called Quigg Island.
-Conserving a 40-acre parcel on the northern section of the island will safeguard a thriving ecosystem, and ensure recreational access to this special place for generations to come.
+We’re thrilled to announce we have acquired a 40-acre parcel on the northern section of the island that is now protected forever!
+Together, we have safeguarded a thriving ecosystem, and ensured recreational access to this special place for generations to come.
+Thank you to all our donors!
 Watch the video below to get a sense of this magical place.

 An easy paddle from the public boat launch on Rt.
 173, the conserved 40-acre parcel on the northern end of Quigg Island is a perfect destination for outdoor exploring.
 Its hemlock and white pine forest is carpeted with mosses, ferns and mushrooms.
 Trails crisscross the island leading to spectacular lookouts with views across Steven’s Pond.

 Access to GRLT’s parcel of Quigg Island is available only by boat.
 Boaters can use the public landing on Rt.
 173 to put in.

 Protecting Wildlife at Risk

 Shallow waters and wetlands surrounding the island provide habitat for sensitive birds like herons, egrets, and bald eagles.
 Quigg Island is a critical piece of habitat which could be lost to development and conflicting land uses.

 Supporting a Healthy Climate